Prag8855/aab/content/guides/freelance-visa.md

 ### Travel with a freelance visa

-Your freelance visa lets you visit other [[Schengen area]] countries without a visa.
+Your freelance visa lets you visit other [[Schengen area]] countries for up to 90 days without a visa.
 You can travel outside of Germany for up to 6 months.[^23] If you travel longer, your freelance visa expires.

 Your freelance visa lets you live anywhere in Germany, not just in the city where you applied.